• SongkeeperSongkeeper

 3. metadata

 Every song has one or more songwriters — the people who created the composition.
-Each writer has:
+In Songkeeper, each writer entry can include:

 • Name — Their legal or professional name